franjojosip/BirthdaysApp/README.md

 This project contains "debug" and "release" with the same API url

 ## Additional classes
-- SingleLiveData - for Navigation events
+- SingleLiveData - for Navigation events (handle events only once, without triggering again after rotation etc.)
 - AppVM - handle observable with error handling and handle diposables inside ViewModel

 ## Utils